What is EXIF data?Click Here to Jump Directly to the Free Online App!

 My EXIF shows a metadata group labelled "ICC".
 What should I make of this?

-The International Color Consortium (ICC) profile is used to ensure that colors display on different monitors consistently and in the way they were intended.
+This information relates to the International Color Consortium (ICC) profile.
+The latter is used to ensure that colors display on different monitors consistently and in the way they were intended.

 What information does the EXIF tag group "PrintIM" contain?